adeziio/monki-labs/README.md

 # 💰 Cost Philosophy

-Monki Labs follows a **free-first philosophy**.
+Monki Labs follows a **free-only philosophy**.

 The project prioritizes:

 * 🆓 Local and open-source AI models
 * 🆓 Free software
 * 🆓 Free development tools
-* 🆓 Free or low-cost infrastructure
-* ☁️ Temporary GPU usage instead of always-on servers
+* ☁️ Temporary GPU infrastructure when needed
-* 🔑 Avoiding paid AI APIs and unnecessary subscriptions
+* 🔑 No paid AI APIs
+* 🔑 No required paid API keys
+* 🔑 No required subscriptions

-The goal is to keep the entire content-generation pipeline as close to **$0 operating cost** as realistically possible.
+The goal is to keep the software and AI pipeline free to operate, using temporary GPU infrastructure only when necessary for generation.

 ---